facebook/react/docs/docs/tutorial.md

 </html>
 ```

 For the remainder of this tutorial, we'll be writing our JavaScript code in this script tag.
 We don't have any advanced live-reloading so you'll need to refresh your browser to see updates after saving.
 Follow your progress by opening `http://localhost:3000` in your browser (after starting the server).
 When you load this for the first time without any changes, you'll see the finished product of what we're going to build.
-When you're ready to start working, just delete the preceding `<script>` tag and then you can continue.
+When you're ready to start working, just delete the preceding `<script type="text/babel" src="scripts/example.js"></script>` tags and then you can continue.

 > Note:
 >